alkaline-0/SearchAndDoc_API/README.md

     ![alt text](https://github.com/alkaline-0/SearchAndDoc_API/blob/main/diagrams/strategy_pattern.png?raw=true)
     - By injecting SolrHttpClientInterface (an abstraction over the actual request logic), it enables different strategies for sending HTTP requests.
     - By providing a specific algorithm (sentence encoding) for transforming sentences, this allows different implementations of strategy pattern in sentece encoding.
   - TEMPLATE pattern:
     - SemanticSearchServiceInterface (abstract class) defines the overall method signature.
 SemanticSearchService implements these abstract methods, customizing the logic specific to semantic search using retrieval and reranking strategies.
+  - COMMAND Pattern:
+      Each service function encapsulates a single action (services called by the routers.)
 2. Creational:
   - FACTORY pattern:
     - The factory manages the instantiation of different components needed to interact with Apache Solr and perform search/indexing tasks.
      ![alt text](https://github.com/alkaline-0/SearchAndDoc_API/blob/main/diagrams/factory_pattern.png?raw=true)

+3. Structural:
+  - FACADE pattern:
+    - Semantic Search Model simplifies the interaction with the semantic_search_service_obj by providing a single method (semantic_search) that internally handles the query validation and delegates the actual search logic to the underlying search service.
+  - ADAPTER pattern:
+    - SentenceTransformerInterface adapts a third-party transformer model to be used in the application.

+---

+## Quality Attributes:
+✅ 1.
+Performance
+- Heavy indexing is offloaded to a separate process via multiprocessing, which avoids blocking the main application thread.
+- Lazy evaluation / short-circuiting: For example, semantic search checks early for valid query length and skips unnecessary processing if the input is invalid.
+- Lightweight, asynchronous endpoints: FastAPI endpoints are non-blocking (async), supporting high-throughput with low latency.
+- Soft commits for fast indexing and defer persistence using background tasks.

+✅ 2.
+Scalability
+- Modular, interface-driven design:
+  - Services like SolrCollectionModel, IndexingCollectionModel, and SemanticSearchModel are abstracted from implementation via interfaces (e.g., SentenceTransformerInterface), making it easy to swap in scalable backends (e.g., cloud-based ML services or distributed search engines).
+- Horizontal task delegation:
+  - Indexing workloads can be parallelized or distributed due to isolated worker functions (_index_data_worker).
+- Decoupling of API and logic layers:
+  - FastAPI routes only orchestrate services—they don’t embed logic, enabling future scaling into microservices if needed.

+✅ 3.
+Maintainability
+- Clear separation of concerns:
+  - Controllers (routes), models, services, and configurations are well-separated.
+- Use of design patterns:
+  - Strategy, Template, and Adapter patterns are employed to cleanly separate variable logic.
+- Dependency injection:
+  - Components like Logger and configuration objects (SolrConfig, MLConfig) are injected, making testing and substitution easier.